10 most important questions to ask while negotiating salary

 A very important part of most contractual agreements is the probation period or the trial run.
-Where the employers check how well you perform for them on various aspects, and how good a fit you are in the organization.
+Where the employers check how well you perform for them on various aspects, and how good a fit you are in the organisation.
 Most probation periods are between three months to a year.
 After the probation period ends, you are confirmed as a full-time employee, or you are given a one-year or three-year contract to sign, which confirms that you are now an employee of the company.
 So it becomes a very important question to ask while negotiating salary.

 Ask them if you will have a probation period.
 If they say yes, ask them how long would it be?
 While in most companies, this time period is fixed, you may want to discuss reducing the time period based on your performance.

 Once these points are clear, ask them if you are eligible for a hike when you are confirmed as a full-time employee.
 If yes, what is the hike that you can expect at that time?

 Would they be prepared to offer you a signing bonus?